FilipAben/flablog/content/posts/developing-an-app.md

 * But the overall sentiment that I got out of articles & reddit, is that once the honeymoon period is over it will be a beast to maintain.

 On the upside, React Native would give me:
-* A headstart during development: note though that I like to learn and I'm not pressed for time at all
+* A head-start during development: note though that I like to learn and I'm not pressed for time at all
 * Hot reloading, fast development
 * Cross platform support: I'm developing an iOS-only app for reasons which will be obvious when it's out there :)